 What Should Car Buyers Expect?

 According to Edmunds.com, new car and truck sales1 are at a 30-year low.
 To make up for lost profits, dealers are offering a variety of buyer incentives, markdowns and flexible financing options.
 Dealers may be willing to:

 - Reduce the manufacturer suggested retail price

-- Some dealers may offer various deferred payment options such as. no payments for 90 days
+- Like SchoolsFirst FCU2, some dealers offer various payment options, such as no payments for 90 days

 - Negotiate upgrades